-Every business needs to have a good understanding of its product costs.
+Every business needs to have a good understanding of its product costing.
 If it doesn’t it could end up quoting or pricing incorrectly.
 You could have a situation where losses on one product are wiping out profits on another product.

 When doing this, remember that you may well have to buy more raw material than will end in the product.
 We are likely to have some waste in the process – we may have raw materials getting damaged or going out of date.
 We may have to take product samples for testing or possibly to be given as samples.

-Next we need to think about indirect costs or overhead.
+Next, we need to think about indirect costs or overhead.

 That will give us our total overhead costs.

-One way is to express our total overhead costs as a percentage of our direct costs and then add that percentage onto the direct cost of each product.
-So in Sean’s example, if the direct costs for the year are 50K and the indirect costs are also 50K, then Sean will determine his direct costs for each product and double that to get a total product cost.
+One way is to express our total overhead costs as a percentage of our direct costs.
+Then add that percentage to the direct cost of each product.
+So in Sean’s example, let’s say the direct costs for the year are 50K and the indirect costs are also 50K.
+Then Sean will determine his direct costs for each product and double that to get a total product cost.
 He will do that for each product.

 So the initial assumption on production volumes is quite important.

 When pricing there are three broad approaches.
-One is to use a cost plus approach.
+One is to use a cost-plus approach.
 A second is to match the current market rates.
 The final approach is to price the product based on the value of the product to the customer.

 If you have any questions about this article, feel free to contact me on 086 2323525 or by email at email@example.com.